canonical/ubuntu.com/templates/legal/ubuntu-pro-description/index.md

 <h3 id="uprosd-managed-services">Managed Services</h3>

-1. Managed Services are an add-on to Ubuntu Pro + 24/7 support (for Infra support, Apps support and Full support).
+1. Managed Services are an add-on to Ubuntu Pro + Infra Support (24/7), or Ubuntu Pro + Apps support (24/7) or Ubuntu Pro +  Full Stack support (24/7).
 When added on, Canonical will manage the Environment as described below.
 Guests Instance running in the Environment receive the Ubuntu Advantage subscriptions and support
 2. Following Canonical's building and initialising of the Environment (subject to separate service engagement), the Managed Service will re-deploy the Environment to reset credentials and validate the deployment process.
 The Managed Service will also provide documentation providing further detail on the working relationship with Canonical.
 Additional services can be offered subject to purchasing Professional Support Services (as listed in the section below)
 3. The Managed Service will remotely operate, monitor, and manage the Environment.
 Concrete examples include:
     1. backing up and restoring of the management infrastructure suite